4 Speed and 5 Speed Transmissions

 In one instance I remember from years ago, the shaft had started to move, and the owner drilled the shaft, added a large flat washer and bolt, and heated the rear cover, and pulled the shaft back into position.
 I don't recommend it, but it did work OK.

-The fix is to drill the center of that shaft at the back of the transmission, thread the hole, and add a large flat washer, larger than the shaft diameter, and use Loctite BLUE or RED on the STEEL screw you will add to hold the washer to that shaft.
+The fix is to drill the center of that shaft at the back of the transmission.
+Keep your bike metric.
+Thread the hole, add a large flat washer, larger than the shaft diameter, and use Loctite BLUE on the STEEL screw you will add to hold the washer to that shaft.
 That prevents the shaft from moving inwards.
 Use some sort of goop sealant between the washer and shaft/case, to stop any possible oil leakage.
 This mod has often been done BEFORE there is any or only slight movement, withOUT removing the rear cover.
 If you have the gearbox rear cover off when doing this modification, then re-assemble the rear cover by first cleaning the shaft and cover mating areas, and then applying a drop or two of Loctite to the shaft and cover as you assemble the rear cover (heated, of course).
 Some other photos of this job; and, a bit more information, will be found in an article by Matt Parkhouse, in the August 2008 BMW Owners News, on page 38+.
+If the shaft has started to move, you MIGHT be able to drill the shaft, install screw and washer, and heat the transmission, and pull the shaft into position with the screw.
+Don't use too small a screw size, and use a decent amount of heat.

 4 speed transmission: